Antarctic Air Cruise

 South Shetland Islands

 Day 2: Fly from Punta Arenas to King George Island (South Shetland Islands) on a British Aerospace (BAE) aircraft specially designed for this kind of trip.
-The flight takes about three hours and on arrival you will have a short tour around the area (there are Chilean and Russian bases) before boarding ship.
+The flight takes about two hours and on arrival you will have a short tour around the area (there are Chilean and Russian bases here) before boarding ship.

 Day 7: Return to King George Island and disembark the ship in time for the flight back to Punta Arenas and a night in a hotel.

 It is wise to build in a sensible buffer of a few days in case the return flight is delayed by poor weather, which is rare but not unknown.

 In the following section you will see our suggested options for possible accommodation.

 Prices are per person, based on two people sharing a cabin and depend on both vessel and cabin.

 - Hebridean Sky - a 296 foot, well equipped ship who carries up to 114 guests in a selection of different cabins and with excellent outdoor deck space.